DeMONLab-BioFINDER/An_ProtAIDe-Dx/README.md

 ---

 The rapid growth of the dementia population underscores the urgent need for accessible, scalable biomarkers of neurodegenerative diseases.
 Such biomarkers are crucial for improving early diagnosis, confirming (co-)pathologies, and optimizing participant selection in clinical trials.
-This highlights the need for a one-shot, multi-disease biomarker panel that is expected to be minimally invasive, cost-effective, and widely accessible.
+This highlights the need for a one-shot, multi-disease biomarker panel, while emerging high-throughput plasma proteomics technologies offer promising avenues.
 In this work, we developed ProtAIDe-Dx to analyze complex, high-dimensional proteomics data from GNPC, the largest neurodegenerative disease proteomics dataset to date (N = 17,187).
 We hope this work establishes a robust benchmark for AI-driven proteomics approaches and supports precision medicine in neurodegenerative diseases.

 ![main_figures_from_paper](./ProtAIDe-Dx.jpg)